Iain-Crowe/Spotify-History-Viewer/README.md

 2. Run `cd /path/to/folder`

-3. Add directory with name `history`
+3. Add a directory with the name `history`

-3. Ensure both `spotify_viewer.py` and JSON files are all in `history` directory.
+3. Ensure both `spotify_viewer.py` and `history` directory with JSON files are in the parent directory.

 4. Run `python spotify_viewer.py` on Windows or `python3 spotify_viewer.py` on Linux.